Dev404IR/Mikrotik-Installer/README.md

 Hetzner
 DigitalOcean
 Linode
-And Can Be Installed On Other Hostings Support Rescue OS.
+And Can Installed On Other Hostings Support Rescue OS.
 # Supported Versions ✅
 This Script Can Install Below Versions :
 1) 6.48.6 (Long-Term) / Recommended Version!